 - Gorin's Collaborative Furniture Bank

 The cards are similar to insurance in that they are show to a pharmacist who then offers a discount which helps clients better afford their prescription medications.
 It is good for several years and an entire family can use it, even if members have different last names.
-To date, this program has saved members of our community hundreds.
-Just check out the counter below!
+To date, this program has saved members of our community thousands.
+Just check out the counter to the right!

 The Connecticut IDA program is an initiative of the CT Department of Labor which strengthens families and communities by facilitating self-sufficiency and economic stability through financial education and asset development.
 Our United Way and Liberty Bank partnership features a special interest bearing savings account which offers a dollar-to-dollar match up to $1000 by each Liberty Bank and United Way to assist low income families saving to buy a first home.
 Participants must meet with a case manager, make regular contributions to the account and complete courses on topics such as setting up a budget and understanding the mortgage process.